 If shoppers leave after putting products in their shopping carts, sending them recovery emails can give a sales uplift of 8%.

 A common misconception regarding cart abandonment is that remarketing emails will annoy or alienate the customer, and drive them away from the brand.
 However, this is not the case.
 Research and numerous success stories suggest that targeted remarketing emails which highlight products relevant to the consumer do in fact drive sales and increase brand loyalty.

 Highly personalized cart abandonment emails can be the difference between a consumer returning to make a purchase, and losing them.

 Myth No. 4 - Even if those emails work, isn’t GDPR a problem?

 With the introduction of GDPR in the EU, many companies and marketers have also expressed concerns around the legality of email remarketing, and whether this is classed as spam.
 However, as these are specific, personalized emails based on the content of an abandoned cart, they do not fall into this category.
 They are also being sent to a person who has an existing relationship with your brand (after all, to send a cart recovery email, you need to have the shopper’s email address, right?), so this is a legitimate interest and well-practised way of generating revenue.

-Watch this space for part 2 where I’ll discuss another four common cart abandonment misconceptions, from the need to include a discount to the supposed advantages of developing a solution in-house.
+In part 2, I’ll discuss another four common cart abandonment misconceptions, from the need to include a discount to the supposed advantages of developing a solution in-house.